gammapy/gammapy/docs/maps/index.rst

   ``weights`` argument (`~Map.fill_by_idx`,
   `~Map.fill_by_pix`, `~Map.fill_by_coord`).

-All accessor methods accept as their first argument a coordinate tuple containing scalars, lists, or numpy arrays with one tuple element for each dimension of the map.
-By convention the first two elements in the coordinate tuple correspond to longitude and latitude followed by one element for each non-spatial dimension.
+Accessor methods accept as their first argument a coordinate tuple containing scalars, lists, or numpy arrays with one tuple element for each dimension of the map.  ``coord`` methods optionally support a `dict` or `~MapCoord` argument.

+When using tuple input the first two elements in the tuple should be longitude and latitude followed by one element for each non-spatial dimension.
 Map coordinates can be expressed in one of three coordinate systems:

 * ``idx`` : Pixel indices.
 These are explicit (integer) pixel indices into the map.
 * ``pix`` : Coordinates in pixel space.
 Pixel coordinates are continuous defined